HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 When I play with my cat, how do I know that she is not passing time with me rather than I with her?

-Translation by M. A. Screech from book 2, chapter 12: Apology for Raymond Sebond • In French: Quand je me jouë à ma chatte, qui sçait, si elle passe son temps de moy plus que je ne fay d’elle ?
+Translation by M. A. Screech from Apology for Raymond Sebond (book 2, chapter 12) • In French: Quand je me jouë à ma chatte, qui sçait, si elle passe son temps de moy plus que je ne fay d’elle ?

 ’Tis by the same vanity of imagination that (man) equals himself to God, attributes to himself divine qualities, withdraws and separates himself from the the crowd of other creatures, cuts out the shares of the animals, his fellows and companions, and distributes to them portions of faculties and force, as himself thinks fit.
 How does he know, by the strength of his understanding, the secret and internal motions of animals?
 From what comparison betwixt them and us does he conclude the stupidity he attributes to them?